 For the most part, the higher your inventory turnover ratio is the better off you are.
-It’s important to find a healthy balance between too low and too high of a turnover ratio because both can get you into trouble.
+It is important to find a healthy balance between too low and too high of a turnover ratio because both can get you into trouble.
 Here’s why.

 Having too low of a ratio means that you have too much inventory on hand, and you run the risk of increased instances of product spoilage.
 It also means that you are most likely not using your warehouse and shelf space as efficiently as possible and your carrying costs may be hurting cash flow.
 Too high of a ratio means you may not have enough inventory on hand, and this could potentially lead to shortages and lost sales because your customers will look elsewhere for items that are not currently in stock at your stores or warehouses.

 So how can you get your inventory turnover ratio to the best level possible?
 This is often overlooked, but first you need to take an end-to-end view in addressing your inventory.
 You need to optimize your supply chain, and an important thing to remember is to always make sure that the production processes are lean.
 When you solve inventory turnover issues from a lean perspective your company will benefit in the long run.

 You can improve your inventory turnover ratio by using an inventory system, such as Fishbowl Manufacturing or Fishbowl Warehouse.
 In order to go lean, you need to define the value from a customer’s point of view.
 Map out your current value stream, the process flows and establish pull by the customer.
 This will help by eliminating waste from the value stream.
 It will shrink your lead-time and minimize your inventory at every point.
 Your margins won’t shrink and will improve as each unit’s cost is reduced.

 By following these steps, you will notice an improvement in your inventory turnover ratio, and you will have a leaner inventory system that will save your company money.